kazupon/vue-validator/gitbook/en/started.md

 ## Basic Usage

-As the basic usage of validation, you can use the target element with `validity` wrap component, as follows:
+As the basic usage of validation, you can wrap the target element with `validity` component, as follows:

 ### HTML